Vets Grow Careers at the IAA

 For additional information, contact Dr. Terry Zacker at 301.314.7165 or firstname.lastname@example.org.

 Need help applying for admission?
 The IAA offers a streamlined application process that is separate from the University at large.
-If you have questions during the application process, please contact Student Services Coordinator Randie Hovatter at 301.405.4686, or email@example.com.
+There is no deadline and students are welcome to begin during the Fall or Spring semester.
+If you have questions during the application process, please contact Student Services Coordinator Rebecka Jones at 301.405.4686, or email@example.com.